 This is because you have a wide range of channels to incorporate, each with its own strengths, weaknesses, and opportunities to consider.

 Social media can either be a swiss army knife or a rusty spoon in your marketing mix.
 A strategy makes all the difference.

-For the sake of simplicity and making it easy to get started, there are five essential pillars to consider when creating your social media strategy:
+For the sake of making it easy to get started, there are five essential pillars to consider when creating your social media strategy:

 - Goals: Define the outcomes of your efforts and how you’ll measure them.